 Though this process makes sense on a general level, it may not always jive with business processes.
 Certainly, rebate calculations vary greatly by company.
 Perhaps you are a service-based company with little need for freight-related conditions.
 That’s ok.
 I would still recommend making use of these standard procedures as a guide for your custom ones.
 Here’s why.

 - Just because you have conditions in your pricing procedure doesn’t mean you have to use them.
 Don’t need those freight conditions?
 Just leave them in.
 It doesn’t hurt anything by doing so.

 - Besides, you may need those conditions (or similar ones) in the future.
 Just because you don’t issue rebates now doesn’t mean you won’t want to down the road.
 In fact, it will be quickly to implement such processes with those conditions already in place.

 And if you’re afraid that your Pricing Procedure will look a little too crowded, don’t fret.
 In addition to the “Steps” in the procedure, you also have the “Counter” column which gives you a second layer of sequencing.
 This makes the procedure scalable to fit a slew of new pricing conditions.
 999 steps multiplied by up to 99 counters equals a maximum of 98,901 rows in your pricing procedure.
 PLENTY of room!

 - At a bare minimum, it helps those familiar with the standard layout (read: guys and gals such as myself) quickly understand your processes and relate your pricing procedures to the baseline.

 So, fear not!
-Copy existing Pricing Procedures into your new procedures and tweak as needed.
+Copy existing SAP Pricing Procedures into your new procedures and tweak as needed.
 Use those ‘counters’ to shoehorn new conditions in where needed.
 And feel good about utilizing best practices.